airbnb/okreplay/src/docs/index.md

 ## Introduction

-Betamax is a record/playback proxy for testing JVM applications that access external HTTP resources such as [web services][webservices] and [REST][rest] APIs.
+Betamax is an HTTP interceptor that can record & replay HTTP traffic.
+You can use Betamax for testing JVM applications that access external HTTP resources such as [web services][webservices] and [REST][rest] APIs.
 The project was inspired by the [VCR][vcr] library for Ruby.

 Testing code that accesses HTTP services can be awkward.
 3rd party downtime, network availability and resource constraints (such as the Twitter API's [rate limit][twitterratelimit]) can affect the reliability of your tests.
 You can always write custom _stub_ web server code and configure the application to connect to a different URI when running tests but this requires some up front time and may mean reinventing the wheel the next time a similar situation is encountered.

-Betamax aims to solve these problems by intercepting HTTP connections initiated by your application and returning _recorded_ responses.
+Betamax aims to solve these problems by intercepting HTTP connections initiated by your application and replaying previously _recorded_ responses.

 The first time a test annotated with `@Betamax` is run any HTTP traffic is recorded to a _tape_ and subsequent runs will play back the recorded HTTP response from the tape without actually connecting to the external server.

 Betamax works with JUnit and [Spock][spock].
-Although it is written in [Groovy][groovy] Betamax can be used to test applications written in any JVM language so long as HTTP connections are made in a way that respects Java's `http.proxyHost` and `http.proxyPort` system properties.
+Although it is written in [Groovy][groovy] Betamax can be used to test applications written in any JVM language.

 Tapes are stored to disk as [YAML][yaml] files and can be modified (or even created) by hand and committed to your project's source control repository so they can be shared by other members of your team and used by your CI server.
 Different tests can use different tapes to simulate various response conditions.
 Each tape can hold multiple request/response interactions.
 An example tape file can be found [here][tapeexample].